 - 1. I have applied.
 Now what?

-Student's seeking a Bachelor's degree must review their Graduation Requirements Audit with a Dean's Representative.
+Applications are entered in the order in which they are received.
+Students will receive an e-mail when their application is entered.
+Once the application is entered, students seeking a Bachelor's degree must review their Graduation Requirements Audit with a Dean's Representative.
 Contact the numbers below for more information:

 College of Business -- 468-4654